 UniSource Energy Services and Tucson Electric Power are committed to investing in the communities where we live, work and play.
 Our Community Impact Grants are designed to provide a significant boost to local community assistance, education and environmental protection efforts.

 The UniSource Energy Services Community Impact Grant cycle is now closed.
-All applicants will be notified of their status in May 2018.
+All applicants have been notified of their status.

 The goals of our program include:

 - Improving the quality of life in areas served by UES

 - Directing support to our philanthropic focus areas, including education, environmental protection and community assistance for limited-income residents

 - Providing an open, competitive process for any qualified nonprofit group to present its proposal to UES for funding